The last few weeks have seen a big switch in the investment markets.

 So should you fix your rate in?

 This is a very individual question and is not something that should be broadly answered yes or no by all investors.
-You need to discuss this with your Hudson advisor and see what your longer term plans are for the debt in question.
+You need to discuss this with your Hudson adviser and see what your longer term plans are for the debt in question.

 Whilst fixing in rates now may allow you to get set at the lower point of the interest rate cycle there are downsides for fixing rates in as follows;